etienne-lms/meta-ts/docs/requirements/supported_platforms.rst

 Xilinx kv260 starter kit U-Boot SPL    Yes (Built-in vars) Yes                      WIP
 ======================== ============  =================== ======================== ===========

+A high level overview of the boot chain looks will look like this

 .. uml::

     object BL2 {